sap-tutorials/Tutorials/tutorials/cpi-sentiment-analysis-social/cpi-sentiment-analysis-social.md

 Navigate to the **keys and Access tokens** tab.
 Click on the two locations to generate your own keys.
 This will generate the key and access tokens.

 >Write down the keys and access token.
-These keys will be use on the next tutorial.
+These keys will be used in the next tutorial.

 &nbsp;